- garbage_collect

 When embedded (see section

-12.4.25) the main program that embeds libswipl
+12.4.25) the main program that embeds libswipl must be

 linked with tcmalloc.
 On ELF based systems (Linux), this effect can also

-be achieved using the environment variable LD_PRELOAD
+be achieved using the environment variable LD_PRELOAD:

 % LD_PRELOAD=/path/to/libtcmalloc.so swipl ...